AFARNOOD/Data-Engineering-Zoomcamp/README.md

 <br> - Stream Processing with SQL

 ## Detailed Syllabus
-## Module 1: Containerization and Infrastructure as Code
+## Module 1: Containerization and Infrastructure as Code <a name="Module 1: Containerization and Infrastructure as Code"></a>
 * Course overview
 * Introduction to GCP
 * Docker and docker-compose